kmkr/splendid-nudibranch/content.md

 Location Shaab El Erg, Egypt
 Tags lionfish scorpionfish portrait 2018
 Latin Pterois miles
-Description Active at night, this fish will follow you and exploit the light from your dive light to find prey.
+Description Active at night, this fish will follow you and exploit your dive light to find prey.

 DSC08097.jpg